Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 Your work is to identify such people, rather than wasting time on any random person.

-11. Do not sell to someone who doesn’t need it
+16. Do not sell to someone who doesn’t need it

 You must not sell your product to someone who doesn’t need it.
 Simply, your product is useless for him/her.

-Firstly, it will be a one time deal.
+Most of such deals backfire.
+Why?
+Firstly, it will be a one-time deal.
 The person will soon get into a buyer’s remorse and won’t make the transaction the next time.

-Put your sales effort in creating long term relations with people who really need your solution.
+Put your sales effort into creating long-term relations with people who really need your solution.
+Moreover, businesses prosper on repeat transactions done by old customers.

 Secondly, it is bad publicity.